*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 A light jacket

-This light jacket would go with everything and has the right weight so you’re warm in the mornings and evenings.
-Plus, it has pockets, which are always helpful when you need to temporarily store a receipt or a metrocard during harried situations.
-You’ll need to add an extra layer under it in December when it cools a little more.
+This beautiful anorak would go with everything and has the right weight so you’re warm in the mornings and evenings.
+Plus, it has pockets, which are always helpful when you need to temporarily store a receipt or a metro card during harried situations.

 Check prices for this light jacket